AvanthaSiriwardana/TheProjector-V1.0/README.md

-# Getting Started .net core web api with React
+# Getting Started .NET Core Web API with React

-This is a simple application done with Microsoft .net core 3.1 & React.
+This is a simple application done with Microsoft .NET Core 3.1 & React.

 ## It has below applications;